De Anima - Brook Andrew

 Andrew is a conjurer of processes and has spent his career researching, collaborating and divining architecture, photography and museological archives to create immersive experiences.

-De Anima embodies the concept of reflective design research – of revealing the social and cultural experiences that influence one’s practice.
+De Anima embodied the concept of reflective design research – of revealing the social and cultural experiences that influence one’s practice.
 Like many of the designers who research from and exhibit within Design Hub, Andrew’s creative practice is transformed and characterised by its ongoing self-reflection.

 Please be advised that the exhibition De Anima by Brook Andrew contains fiction, fact, drama, nudity, sex, happiness, acts of extreme violence and tragedy (both human and animal), propaganda, confusion and images of deceased persons from Australia and beyond.
 Please ensure children are supervised at all times.